GodZarathustra/XYZ-IBD/README.md

 # XYZ-IBD: A High-precision Bin-picking Dataset for Object 6D Pose Estimation Capturing Real-world Industrial Complexity

-Welcome to the official repository of **XYZ-IBD**, a bin-picking dataset for 6D pose estimation that captures real-world industrial complexity, including challenging object geometries, reflective materials, severe occlusions, and dense clutter.
+Welcome to the official repository of **XYZ-IBD**, a bin-picking dataset that captures **real-world industrial complexity** for 6D pose estimation, including challenging object geometries, reflective materials, severe occlusions, and dense clutter.
 The dataset reflects authentic robotic manipulation scenarios with millimeter-accurate annotations.

 **🔥 Note in this repo, we provide the Docker usage for our bin-picking simulation rendering.
 The code is based on the [BlenderProc](https://github.com/DLR-RM/BlenderProc).**